 To give designers a chance to showcase their favorite makeovers—and to bring you plenty of inspiration for your own home—we’re sharing the best before and afters we’ve seen in our series, Makeover of the Week.
 Take notes for your next renovation.

 “For eighteen years, the San Francisco-based homeowners raised their family in this rental cottage,” interior designer Gina Gutierrez of Gina Rachelle Design says.
 “When the opportunity to purchase it came along, they jumped!
-With their children out of the house, the couple wanted to update the space, and one of their first renovation projects was the master ensuite bathroom which was original to their midcentury home.
+With their children out of the house, the couple wanted to update the space, and one of their first renovation projects was the en suite bathroom which was original to their midcentury home.
 Our goal was to make it feel modern and luxurious, yet also timeless and traditional to fit the style of the house.”

 Meet the Expert